fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 // tSquared is now [1, 4, 9]
 ```

-The arrow function feature was added to JavaScript only a couple of years ago, with version [ES6](https://rse.github.io/es6-features/).
+The arrow function feature was added to JavaScript in 2015, with version [ES6](https://rse.github.io/es6-features/).
 Before this, the only way to define functions was by using the keyword _function_.

 There are two ways to reference the function; one is giving a name in a [function declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function).